raspberrypilearning/safeguarding-module/en/step_6.md

 ### Types of abuse: sexual abuse

-Sexual abuse occurs when a child is used by another person for his/her gratification or sexual arousal, or for that of others.
+Sexual abuse occurs when a child is used by another person for their gratification or sexual arousal, or for that of others.
 This doesn't have to be physical contact and it can happen online.
 Sometimes the child won't understand that what's happening to them is abuse.
 They may not even understand that it's wrong.

 [Further resources and definition from the NSPCC (UK)](https://www.nspcc.org.uk/what-is-child-abuse/types-of-abuse/child-sexual-abuse/)